 Students whose studies have been terminated have the right to request permission to continue their studies in the following semester.
-They may apply to the Faculty Business Committee which shall determine either that the students' studies be terminated or the conditions under which students may be permitted to continue their studies.
+They may apply to the Dean who shall determine either that the students' studies be terminated or the conditions under which students may be permitted to continue their studies.